freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

 - **<a href='http://www.checkmycolours.com' target='_blank' rel='nofollow'>Check My Colours</a>**

-   A website for checking if your existing website meets the accessibility requirements for color and contrast.
+   This website checks if your website meets the accessibility requirements for color and contrast.

 - **<a href='http://colororacle.org' target='_blank' rel='nofollow'>Color Oracle</a>**

-   An application that simulates color blindness.
+   This application simulates color blindness.
 It is available on Windows, Mac and Linux.

 - **<a href='https://toolness.github.io/accessible-color-matrix/' target='_blank' rel='nofollow'>Accessible Color Palette Builder</a>**